 To promote and normalise family engagement, we always provide positive feedback about the children’s work and praise and encourage families’ efforts in facilitating their child’s learning.
 We aim to support and encourage activities that allow children’s open-ended and rigorous learning, and offer examples of ways to push their child’s thinking even further, through additional questions and activities.
 Providing feedback and individual next steps to keep the learning interesting and the children motivated.

 Children have faced the new challenges with remarkable resilience, and I am in awe of the effort and dedication of our parents, often both of whom who are balancing their own work and the stresses and strains of working from home with looking after their children.
 We have found it is more important than anything for the Early Years children to socially interact with their peers and their class teacher as far as possible, while the older children enjoy a more structured day, live teaching and the responsibility of learning independently.

 We continue to collaborate as a community and parents are invited to share their child’s learning by posting photos and videos, whether taken during lessons, at play, with their pets, cooking, achieving some important milestone or simply enjoying a walk in the park.
 These are made into a joyful ‘Friday Feeling’ video which is sent out to all our families at the end of the week.
 It has been a tremendously popular way of keeping children and families in touch with each other; we have heard that it is sometimes watched several times over during the course of the weekend!

 With an outstretched hand from school to home, we continue to empower our children and families with the confidence, skills, and knowledge to sustain our children’s learning and wellbeing until they are able to return to their classrooms.
 We will emerge from this time with new skills, new ways of working and an increased sense of community.

-For more information on the school and to register for a Spring open event please contact Mrs Aileen De Vally-King
+For more information on the school, please contact Mrs Aileen De Vally-King

 email firstname.lastname@example.org or visit www.stgwindsor.org